dcaton/Hubitat/QolSysIQPanel/README.md

     If you are already using 6 digit user codes, skip to step 2.
-Otherwise, on your alarm panel, touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Dealer Settings.
+Otherwise, on your alarm panel, touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings -> Enter Dealer Code -> Installation -> Dealer Settings.
 Scroll down to 6 Digit User Codes and check the box.
 Your existing codes will have two zeros added to the end.
 Touch Ok.
 Your panel may reboot.

 2. Touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings